With such an enormous collection of islands in Southeast Asia to choose from, as a traveller – how do you know where to start?

 Another island popular for its diving, Langkawi is a beautiful destination which offers travellers the opportunity to stock up on duty-free alcohol, chocolate, and other goods.
 The island’s shoreline is covered in powder-like sand, lined with coconut trees, and the interior is a combination of hilly jungle and paddy fields.

-You may have heard Sumbawa talked about for having similar topography to Bali or Lombok in Indonesia, but this island is different: poorer, drier, and more conservative when it comes to tourism.
+You may have heard Sumbawa talked about for having similar topography to Bali or Lombok, but this island is different: poorer, drier, and more conservative when it comes to tourism.
 The sprawling volcanic ridge landscapes which fall into the water in combination with the terrace rice fields give Sumbawa a remarkable aesthetic.

 22. Similan and Surin, Thailand